thewildofficial/My-Website/content/posts/Eating Clean: How to maintain a guilt-free calorie defict.md

 Therefore, even though your fat % is actually decreasing, the weighing scale may show that you are not losing any weight as such.
 ### Setting a reasonable goal
 A lot of people I have talked to, who plan to become lean often say the following things

 > I'm going to the gym and lift x kg of weight every day, and not eat anything but chicken breasts!

-> i will focus just on working out, and eat my regular foods
+> I will focus just on working out, and eat my regular foods

 I used to think like this, but realized it can be severely unsustainable.
 Making your perfect body requires *willpower* and *consistency*.